wbartley/wbartley.github.io/source/_posts/2013-08-22-meteor-and-handlebars-template-helpers.markdown

 published: true
 categories: Meteor Handlebars
 ---
-OK - I don't know if it was the Octopress theme I chose or what, but it was driving me crazy to be show Meteor Handlebars code snippets.
+OK - I don't know if it was the Octopress theme I chose or what, but it was driving me crazy to show Meteor Handlebars code snippets.

 Finally I found the solution at [How to escape { in markdown on Octopress?](http://stackoverflow.com/questions/15786144/how-to-escape-in-markdown-on-octopress).